 Dr. Maas: Yeah.
 It feels nice because people usually don’t notice but just in general most people when you’re eyes are tired it’s because they’re dry, that’s not just true after blepharoplasty that’s true always so I have here some eye drops around is not a bad thing for your eyes in general and I think that’s great.
 So thanks Mona and really important for blepharoplasty eyelid surgery patients particularly blepharoplasty Upper Eyelid Surgery to use eye drops and ointment to keep the eyes moist and not get behind the dryness curve.

-This is Dr. Corey Maas on looking your best.”
+This is Corey S. Maas MDTM on looking your best.”